SaiAnjan/blog/_posts/2019-10-17-Koehler-PPT.md

 Rolling out a host of products in bold new colors and shapes, beginning in the 1960s, that forever changed the face of the American bath.
 Developing a second 50-year plan for the controlled growth of the Village of Kohler in the 1970s.<br><br>
 Read more about Kohler [here](https://www.kohler.co.in/about-us).
-### Some questions to ask in the PPT
- - How is Kohler different from other companies in industry(To understand their mission & vision)?
- - What is the expected mentorship as a fresher?
- - How is design at Kohler?
- - Why should I join Kohler?
- - What is the process of hiring?
- - What do you expect from us during the process?